Kevin Ford (mathematician)

 Kevin B. Ford (born 22 December 1967) is an American mathematician working in analytic number theory.

 Education and career

-He has been a professor in the department of mathematics of the University of Illinois at Urbana-Champaign since 2001.
-Prior to this appointment, he was a faculty member at the University of South Carolina.
+Early life

 Ford received a Bachelor of Science in Computer Science and Mathematics in 1990 from the California State University, Chico.
-He then attended the University of Illinois at Urbana-Champaign, where he completed his doctoral studies in 1994 under the supervision of Heini Halberstam.
+He then attended the University of Illinois at Urbana-Champaign (UIUC), where he completed his doctoral studies in 1994 under the supervision of Heini Halberstam.
+His dissertation was titled The representation of numbers as sums of unlike powers.

+Early career (1994–2001)

+From September 1994 to June 1995 he was at the Institute for Advanced Study.
+He was then a postdoc at UT Austin until 1998, while also doing software development at the NASA Ames Research Center during the summers of 1997 and 1998.
+From 1998 to 2001, Ford was an assistant professor at the University of South Carolina, Columbia.

+Professorship (2001–present)

+He has been a professor in the department of mathematics of UIUC since 2001.
+In addition, he returned to IAS from September 2009 to June 2010, was a research member at the Mathematical Sciences Research Institute in 2017, and was a visiting fellow at Magdalen College, Oxford in 2019.

+As of 2025, Ford has supervised 8 PhD students, all at UIUC.